GOFS-lite/GOFS-lite/reference.md

 ## Field Definitions

-#### gofs.json
+### gofs.json

 The `gofs.json` discovery file SHOULD represent a single system or geographic area in which vehicles are operated.
 The location (URL) of the `gofs.json` file SHOULD be made available to the public using the specification's [auto-discovery](#auto-discovery) function.

-<p> The following fields are all attributes within the main "data" object for this feed.
+The following fields are all attributes within the main "data" object for this feed.

 Field Name | Presence | Type | Description
 ---|---|---|---